top of page

 Kentucky native trees are unmatched in their value to pollinators, songbirds, and other wildlife, while enhancing your curb appeal and elevating your property value

-We can make it easy for you to begin to create a beautiful, environmentally responsible, backyard paradise that will be enjoyed by yourself and subsequent generations of people and wildlife for many years to come.
+Our Pocket Forests will make it easy for you to begin to create a beautiful, environmentally responsible, backyard paradise that will be enjoyed by yourself and subsequent generations of people and wildlife for many years to come.

 Kentucky native Eastern Redbud tree